Drupal 8 and Web Personalization for Vivint Smart Home

-Vivint, the premier provider of smart home products with a focus around security, came to elevated third with a vision: to provide their prospective customers with a premium, personalized and consultative experience on their website.
+Vivint, the premier provider of smart home products with a focus around security, came seeking Drupal development pros and killer design team to realize a vision: a premium, personalized and consultative experience for prospective customers new to smart home technology.

 The brief appeared simple enough—develop a quiz-style microsite that generates personalized product recommendations to Vivint’s users.